Jubatian/rrpge-spec/specs/userlib/dlist.rst

 - Param1: PRAM word offset of render command list, low
 - Param2: Height in lines
 - Param3: Display list column to add to
-- Param4: Display List Definition & Process Flags to use
+- Param4: Display List Definition to use
 - Param5: Y position to start at (signed 2's complement, can be off-display)

-The source is clipped to the display list's height (either 200 or 400 lines depending on whether the Double Scan flag in parameter 4 is set or not), start offset of the render command list adjusted accordingly.
+The source is clipped to the display list's height (400 lines), start offset of the render command list adjusted accordingly.
 The display list column is not affected if the source falls entirely off-display.

 The render commands in the render command list take 2 words each, and are in Big Endian order (high word first).